Global Political EconomyFind a programme

-This programme considers the dynamics of global transformation and their policy implications as well as their interrelations with national and regional institutional and social responses to the global political and economic order.
+This programme considers the dynamics of global transformation and its policy implications, as well as the interrelations with national and regional institutional and social responses to the global political and economic order.

-You are encouraged to analyse the impacts of economic globalisation, examine relationships between global governance and inequality and understand that analysis and resolution of many of the key problems that confront humanity in the 21st century require new and interdisciplinary academic approaches, innovative methods and policy agendas.
+You are encouraged to analyse the impact of economic globalisation, examine relationships between global governance and inequality, and understand that analysis and resolution of many of the key problems that confront humanity in the 21st century require new and interdisciplinary academic approaches, innovative methods and policy agendas.

-All students have two supervisors with different disciplinary perspectives on Global Political Economy: Transformations and Policy Analysis.
+All students have two supervisors with different disciplinary perspectives on global political economy.
 Students proposing cross-institutional supervision are particularly encouraged.
-Your supervisors will convene joint meetings on a regular basis, and will attend the annual one day workshop for all pathway students.
-For further information please see our Postgraduate Research Supervision page.
+Your supervisors will convene joint meetings on a regular basis.
+For further information please see our postgraduate research supervision web page.

 Fees quoted are provisional, per annum and subject to annual increase.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 The Faculty of Social Sciences and Law has an allocation of 1+3 and +3 ESRC scholarships.
 Applicants may also be interested in applying for funding from the University of Bristol scholarship fund or alumni PhD scholarship fund.

 Further information on funding for prospective UK, EU and international postgraduate students.